PMelia07/PaperBoard/README.md

 #Features:
 - Material Design inspired/based dashboard.
+- License Checker.
+- Changelog shown with every update.
+- Previews section, where user could see themed icons.
+- Clickable icons in Previews section, showing icon and app name in a dialog.
+- Apply section with 16 supported launcher.
 - Cloud based (only) wallpapers.
 - Wallpapers can be applied, cropped-and-applied, or downloaded.
+- Muzei Support
 - In-App Icon Request tool.
-- Previews section, where user could see themed icons.
-- Clickable icons in Previews section, showing icon and app name in a dialog.
-- License Checker.
-- Changelog shown with every update.
-- Apply section with 16 supported launcher.
 - Credits section.
 - Requires API15+ or Android 4.0.3+

 <b>Future features (No ETA):</b>